Each way arbing is an advanced matched betting strategy. A technique to use once you are familiar with backing and laying on horse races.

 - The other half of your stake is on the horse to finish in the top few places.

-⇒ The win part of your each way bet is paid out at the odds taken.
+⇒ The win part of your each way bet gets paid out at the odds taken.

-⇒ The place part of your each way bet is paid out at a fraction of the win odds.
+⇒ The place part of your each way bet gets paid out at a fraction of the win odds.

-The screenshot below shows an each-way arbitrage opportunity in a 12-runner race – the 17.30 at Chelmsford.
-OddsMonkey Each Way Matcher is very useful for finding these bets.
+The screenshot below shows an each way arb in a 12-runner race.
+OddsMonkey Each Way Matcher is useful for finding such opportunities.

 The bet is £19 in total: